 Which explains why it’s in my interest (and yours) to notice perfect moments.

 Perfect Moment Monday is about noticing a perfect moment rather than creating one.
 Perfect moments can be momentous or ordinary or somewhere in between.
 On the last Monday of each month we engage in mindfulness about something that is right with our world (NOTE: For an indefinite period, starting in March Perfect Moment Monday is moving to the Perfect Moment Project.
 Please tune in there with my friends Robin and Sue starting March 24).
 Everyone is welcome to join.
 To participate in Perfect Moment Monday:

-Earlier this week we celebrated a time of balance, the moment in which the earth is midway on her path between solstices.
+This is the week we celebrate a time of balance, the moment in which the earth is midway on her path between solstices.
 Even the word equinox, equal night, denotes balance.

 I walked a labyrinth years ago on the autumnal equinox.
-I am lured to labyrinths as a walking meditation.
+I am lured to labyrinths for walking meditations.
 With a winding path, you don’t really know how long the journey is or how you’ll get to where you’re going.
 You know only that if you keep putting one foot in front of the other, you will experience it all.
 The labyrinth itself leads you through and you don’t have to make any decisions other than to move forward (unlike with a maze).

 As I walk I find myself wanting to look ahead to the next turn.
 Each time I gently bring my mind back to the one step I’m on.
 I find balance everywhere.
 I’m certain, though I haven’t counted, that the number of left turns is equal to the number of right turns.
-Some the time I’m walking the inside of the labyrinth and some the time I’m walking the outside of it.
+Some the time I’m walking the inner circles of the labyrinth and some the time I’m walking the outer ones.
 I am alternatively inhaling and exhaling.
 The earth and I are in this exquisite and fleeting moment of balance.

 And I am aware of it.